 There are many reasons why couples get a premarital agreement.
 Here are some reasons we have seen in our practice:

-- you own your own business
+- You own your own business

-- one party has separate real estate assets
+- One party has separate real estate assets

-- you are expecting a future inheritance
+- You are expecting a future inheritance

-- you earn more than your partner
+- You earn more than your partner

-- your net worth is more than that of your partner
+- Your net worth is more than that of your partner

-- you or your partner has debt
+- You or your partner has debt

-- a party has large debts
+- A party has large debts

 No couple enters into a marriage with a plan to eventually divorce.
 Unfortunately, things happen and there are circumstances that can occur to lead to the dissolution of a marriage.
 One mechanism that can help make divorce more straightforward is to have a premarital agreement in place.
 Getting an agreement drafted prior to any conflict in the marriage can save you significant time and money if an irreconcilable dispute arises.

 Elaine Berkeley has over 15 years’ experience dealing with complicated family law issues.
-If you are in the Woodlands, Conroe or the Houston area and may questions about whether a premarital agreement is right for you, contact Hopkins Centrich to speak personally with a family law attorney.
+If you are in the Woodlands, Conroe or the Houston area and may questions about whether a premarital agreement is right for you, contact Hopkins Centrich Law to speak personally with a family law attorney.